rohitchelat2/QuizAppProject/README.md

 - E2E Playwright\
 - Deno Deploy

-## Detailed overview and Learnings
+## Architecture, Overview and Learnings
 ### Development environment
 Coding tool used was VS code and Development environment was setup in Docker, including FLyway, Server, client and E2E testing.
 First step of the project was creating Docker compose file manually and creating the project architecture.